Syndu gives agents outside-in context they can inherit

 Syndu packages the same platform three ways: direct report-shell access, Risk API calls, and MCP hive-mind tool calls.
 Toggle the ladder to compare how each access surface is governed.

 Contextual scoring plus writeback for application-side cyber, fraud, and merchant-risk decisions.
-Free evaluation starts at 30 score calls per day; /rate and /report stay free.
+Risk API score calls now burn from the same owned workspace meter as reports and MCP investigation.
+Free workspace access starts at 20 combined metered actions per day; /rate and /report stay free.

-Hosted MCP tools, governed hive-mind memory, and reusable outcomes for collaborative analyst and agent teams.
-Free evaluation starts at 75 metered investigation calls per day, while subject resolution and memory stay included.
+Hosted MCP tools, governed hive-mind memory, and reusable outcomes for Codex, Claude Code, Manus, and other agent teams.
+Metered investigation now burns from the same owned workspace budget as reports and API score calls, while subject resolution and memory stay included.
+Free workspace access starts at 20 combined metered actions per day.

 These articles explain the platform in operational terms: the evidence graph, access surfaces, governance rules, Risk API logic, MCP workflows, privacy boundaries, and subscription posture.